Michael-Njoroge/Goalsetter-App/readme.md

 # Goalsetter MERN app

-This is the goalsetter app from the
+This is the goalsetter app

-Rename the .envexample to .env and add your MONGO_URI Install dependencies
+Rename the .envexample to .env and add your MONGO_URI

+Install dependencies

 # Backend deps